 Doctoral School of Economics, Business and Informatics

-What study and research fields does the doctoral school cover?
+What areas of study and research does the Doctoral School cover?

-The main profile of the Economics Doctoral Programme is modern economics, however, the programme covers more.
-It also accepts students specialising in mathematical finance, operations research, agricultural economics and public policy analysis with in-depth economics theory and methodological knowledge wishing to perform research.
-Following the international practice of economics the educational structure and subject structure of the Economics Doctoral Programme include microeconomics, macroeconomics, econometrics and statistics as well as mathematical economics and elements of mathematics.
+The main profile of the Economics doctoral programme is modern economics, but the programme covers more.
+It also admits students specialising in mathematical finance, operations research, public policy analysis, with in-depth knowledge of economic theory and methodology, who wish to carry out research.
+In line with international practice in economics, the educational and subject structure of the Economics Doctoral Programme includes microeconomics, macroeconomics, econometrics as well as causal data analysis.

 What programmes/specialisations are there in the doctoral school?